SelinR/epam-java-course/README.md

 # epam-java-course
 Repository for Epam Java training tasks.
-\nContains:
+At this moment it contains:
   1. Task 01: Traffic Light